HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: An Introductory Example: the Gray-Scott Model

 \section{An Introductory Example: the Gray-Scott Model}

 As a testbed, we consider the well-known Gray-Scott reaction-diffusion system \cite{GrayScott}, which models autocatalytic and irreversible chemical reactions between two species, $u$ and $v$.
-This system serves as a prototypical example of nonlinear pattern formation, known for its rich and complex spatio-temporal dynamics.
-However, its inherent sensitivity makes training particularly challenging.
+This system is a prototypical example of nonlinear pattern formation, and its rich, stiff dynamics make it a well-known benchmark for assessing the capabilities of PDE learning models \cite{theWELL}.
 Purely data-driven models often struggle to capture the underlying dynamics, especially when asked to extrapolate beyond the observed data range.
-On the other hand, traditional Physics-Informed Neural Networks (PINNs), which encode the governing equations as soft constraints within the loss function, tend to suffer from instability in this context, largely due to the stiffness of the equations and the scarcity of available data.
-For these reasons, the Gray-Scott model is a well-known benchmark for assessing the capabilities of PDE Learning models \cite{theWELL}.
+Physics-Informed Neural Networks (PINNs), which encode the governing equations as soft constraints within the loss function, tend to suffer from instability in this context, largely due to the stiffness of the equations and the scarcity of available data.

 In this experiment, we evaluate HYCO's ability to learn the full solution, while identifying the model's diffusivity parameters at the same time.
 Consistent with the general framework introduced earlier, observational data is provided only to the synthetic model, while the physical model is trained solely through the interaction term (corresponding to taking $\beta = 0$ in $\L_1$).